yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 thus allowing the complete name delegation workflow to be handled using a single interface.

-While the primary use case we address is delegation of STAR certificates, the mechanism proposed here accommodates any certificate managed with the ACME protocol.
+While the primary use case we address is delegation of STAR certificates, the mechanism proposed here accommodates also long-lived certificate managed with the ACME protocol.
+The most noticeable difference between long-lived and STAR certificates is the way the termination of the delegation is managed.
+In case of long-lived certificates, the IdO uses the revokeCert URL exposed by the ACME CA and waits for the explicit revocation based on CRL and OCSP to propagate to the relying parties.
 See {{non-star-delegation}} for details.

 We note that other ongoing efforts address the problem of certificate delegation for TLS connections, specifically {{?I-D.ietf-tls-subcerts}} and {{?I-D.mglt-lurk-tls13}}.
 Compared to these other solutions, the current document does not introduce additional latency to the TLS connection, nor does it require changes to the TLS network stack of either the client or the server.